-Poldark’s Cornwall proudly introduce the Poldark Packages – Come with us to see the official Poldark’s Cornwall.
+Poldark’s Cornwall continue our successful Poldark Holiday Packages – Come with us to see the official Poldark’s Cornwall.

 Staying at The Seiners Arms on Perranporth beach, you will open the curtains every morning on the very view that inspired Winston Graham to create the stories and the characters that you love.
 Comprehensive and fully guided tours of all major locations used in the current BBC production of Poldark starring Aidan Turner and Eleanor Tomlinson.
 Many locations also used in the original 1970’s series starring Robin Ellis and Angharad Rees and the inspirational places that author Winston Graham used for his Poldark novels.
-Taking in some of Cornwall’s showstoppers!
+Taking in some of Cornwall’s other show stopping experiences.
 There will be free time to soak up the atmosphere and book additional local activities.
-Every evening there will be something Poldark themed to engage with over a glass of wine or a pint of Poldark Ale.
-Limited free parking is available at the hotel and there is a large pay and display car park immediately adjacent to the beach too.
+Dinner is included at the Seiners on your arrival night and you will be issued with a Poldark Pass local discount card on arrival for use at the Hotel and other local restaurants.
+Limited free parking is available at the hotel and there is a range of other large car parks within a few metres walk.

 Availability at the Seiners Arms is limited due to the immense popularity of the venue.
-Late bookings may be need to be relocated to another hotel or guest house nearby but will still be eligible for the full package of tours, activities and dinner at the Seiners Arms.
+Late bookings may be need to be relocated to another hotel or guest house nearby but will still be eligible for the full package of tours & activities, as well as dinner at the Seiners Arms.
 We will confirm your room at the time of booking.

 A weekend in Poldark’s Cornwall.
 3 night stay: Friday to Monday.

 Check-in: from 14.00.
 Free time to settle in, walk on the beach or explore Perranporth.